oabushama/php_postgress_todo_app/README.md

 # ToDo app
-A simple todo app written in PHP and uses PostgreSQL as a databse to store todo items.

-This example illustrates creating a CRUD app (Create, Retreive, Update, and Delete) in PHP using the database-independent PDO extension.
+A simple todo app written in PHP and uses PostgreSQL as a database to store todo items.
+This is a CRUD app (Create, Retrieve, Update, and Delete) in PHP using the database-independent PDO extension.

 ## Usage